zer0cache/matic-docs/docs/validate/polygon-basics/who-is-delegator.md

 ## Fees and Rewards

-Delegators delegate staking tokens to a validator and obtain a part of their rewards in exchange.
+Delegators stake their tokens by delegating them to validator, obtaining a percentage of their rewards in exchange.
 Because delegators share rewards with their validators, delegators also share risks.
-Should a validator misbehave, each of their delegators will be partially slashed in proportion to their delegated stake.
+Should a validator misbehave, each of their delegators are at risk of being partially slashed in proportion to their delegated stake.

 To stake with the validators, delegators pay a [commission](/docs/validate/glossary#commission) to the validator of their choice.
 Also, they have an option to re-delegate their MATIC tokens with another validator.
 Rewards are accumulated at every checkpoint.